BlackAnon22/BlackAnon22.github.io/posts/hackthebox/horizontall.md

 Well, that's not all

-Let's check out an unintended method to escalate privileges
+Let's check out an unintended method to escalate our privileges

 # Unintented Method to Privilege Escalation